Green That Life

 Worried about the water quality coming from your faucets?
 Purchase a water filter pitcher or invest in a water filter faucet.
 We installed an Aqua Pure under-counter filtration system a few years ago, which was ideal for our large (thirsty!) family.
 You can also get filters that mount directly on top of the faucet.

-Wrap it, but not with Disposable Plastic
+Wrap it, But Not With Disposable Plastic

 Plastic film.
 Do you really need it?
 I say, no. There are so many reusable alternatives to choose from: